hkurokawa/code-review-as-journey/presentation.md

 1. When new library is added, check if it's trustworthy,
 2. maintained well
 3. and there are better alternatives.
-Even if you don't know the new library, read the document and source code.
+If you don't know the new library, read the document and source code in most.
 Then you may find better methods or classes.

 [.build-lists: true]